A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Methodology

+The attention matrix $S_{{sim}}[i,j] \in \mathbb{R}^{d \times d}$ is a crucial intermediary representation that quantifies the degree of interaction between elements in two sequences, such as text and image embeddings.
+The computation of the attention score matrix involves taking the dot product of the text embeddings matrix and the transpose of the image embeddings matrix, followed by scaling the result by the square root of the dimensionality of the shared embeddings (\(d_{\text{se}}\)) as shown in the \cref{eqn:152}.

-In the similarity matrix $S_{\text{sim}}[i, j] \in \mathbb{R}^{d \times d}$, every element in row \(i\) captures the degree of similarity between the \(i\)-th visual feature and the entire set of textual features.
+The dot product operation captures the pairwise interactions between corresponding elements in the text and image sequences, while the scaling factor helps stabilize the softmax function during subsequent steps.
+The resulting attention matrix $S_{\text{sim}}[i, j] \in \mathbb{R}^{d \times d}$, every element in row \(i\) captures the degree of similarity between the \(i\)-th visual feature and the entire set of textual features.
 Correspondingly, each element in column \(j\) quantifies the similarity between the \(j\)-th textual feature and the entire set of visual features.

-Recent research studies \cite{hierarchical, attention} have predominantly focused on using attention matrices to evaluate co-attention weights by comparing similarities among different modalities.
+This matrix serves as a foundation for generating attention weights and ultimately producing an attention-weighted sum of the original embeddings, facilitating the model's focus on relevant information in both sequences.
+Recent research studies \citep{hierarchical, attention} have predominantly focused on using attention matrices to evaluate co-attention weights by comparing similarities among different modalities.
 In contrast, our approach, ``Inverted Dual Embedded Attention (IDEA)'', does things differently.
 It calculates attention in a way that highlights differences and similarities, helping us understand how individual aspects of one type of information relate to the whole set of aspects of another type.
 It captures the hidden and complex information via two attention mechanisms, the Harmonious Attention Mechanism (HAM) and the Contrary Attention Mechanism (CAM), as shown in~\autoref{Fig.2}.